ParAlg/gbbs/docs/benchmarks/sssp/positive_weight_sssp.md

 The code for our implemenation is available [here](https://github.com/ldhulipala/gbbs/tree/master/benchmarks/PositiveWeightSSSP/DeltaStepping).
-The implementation is from the Julienne paper [1].
+Our GBBS implementation is from the Julienne paper [1].

 ## Cost Bounds